 - 1. To teach the fundamentals of investments along with the analysis and strategies to become successful investor. - 2.
 To understand deeper how market works, students will be taught the stock market fundamental. - 3.
-Students are Introduced to how investment in securities market is evaluated based on Fundamental and Technical analysis. - 4.
+To introduce the process of how investment in securities market is evaluated based on fundamental and technical analysis. - 4.
 To emphasize students to learn forces that affect security market.